Medford, Oregon: Sports

-Each year, the Rogue Valley Timbers Soccer Club hosts the Rogue Memorial Challenge on Memorial Day Weekend.
-This event is primarily based at US Cellular Community Sports Park, however uses fields across the city throughout the tournament.

 Infrastructure

 Transportation

 The city of Medford is responsible for over 322 km of roads within its boundaries.

 Major highways

 Interstate 5 runs directly through the center of the city and includes a 3,229 ft viaduct that elevates traffic above Bear Creek and the city's downtown.
 There are two freeway exits in Medford, one at each side of the city.
 Highway 99 runs through the city's center, while Highway 62 runs through the northern portion of Medford.
 Highway 238 runs through the northwestern portion of Medford.